MariuszJM/Portfolio/_posts/2024-07-30-NavigatingThroughChaos.md

+### Workflow Breakdown

+Below is a detailed breakdown of the process visualized in the provided flowchart.

 <div style="text-align: center;">
   <img src="{{ site.baseurl }}/assets/images/Data_flow.svg" alt="Data Flow" />
 </div>

-Below is a detailed breakdown of the process visualized in the provided flowchart.

 1. Retrieve Resources with Details for Each Query
 The first step involves gathering resources from various platforms based on predefined search phrases.
 These queries are specifically tailored to extract relevant information on topics of interest.
 In this case, search phrases such as "Huberman exercise routines," "Huberman cold exposure benefits," and others are used to pull detailed content.